-- Traffic management measures including: - London Lane build-outs to slow traffic and potentially deter larger vehicles from using this route - Speed Reduction at Whitemans Green - Crossings and Cycle Lane in Ardingly Road - Pedestrian Crossing point in London Road - Cycle Lane Improvements in Broad Street - Improvements to the Parking and Bus Stops in Broad Street - o Improvements to the Roundabout at Whitemans Green - Improvements to the pedestrian environment in the High Street - Intensification of sports provision at Whitemans Green - Resolution of car parking capacity in the Memorial Recreation ground and at Whitemans Green - Additional Signage indicating historic village centre - Expansion of Holy Trinity Primary School to a 2 form entry school - Improvement of the playgroup and youth club building, London Lane - Additional green infrastructure within new developments or adjoining areas infrastructure needed to support new homes and businesses in the district over the next 20 years.
+- Traffic management measures including: - London Lane build-outs to slow traffic and potentially deter larger vehicles from using this route - Speed Reduction at Whitemans Green - Crossings and Cycle Lane in Ardingly Road - Pedestrian Crossing point in London Road - Cycle Lane Improvements in Broad Street - Improvements to the Parking and Bus Stops in Broad Street - Improvements to the Roundabout at Whitemans Green - Improvements to the pedestrian environment in the High Street - An extension to allotment land at Courtmead Road - Intensification of sports provision at Whitemans Green - Resolution of car parking capacity in the Memorial Recreation ground and at Whitemans Green - Additional Signage indicating historic village centre - Expansion of Holy Trinity Primary School to a 2 form entry school - Improvement of the playgroup and youth club building, London Lane - Additional green infrastructure within new developments or adjoining areas years.
 The Parish Council would wish to see the timely release of funding to implement these local priorities.
 Other public and private sources of funding will be available to contribute to the local priorities listed.

-The Community Infrastructure Levy (CIL) is the government's preferred vehicle for the collection of pooled contributions and the Parish Council would wish to see the above schemes included in the District Council's CIL Infrastructure Development Plan which identifies all types of
+The Community Infrastructure Levy (CIL) is the government's preferred vehicle for the collection of pooled contributions and the Parish Council would wish to see the above schemes included in the District Council's CIL Infrastructure Development Plan which identifies all types of infrastructure needed to support new homes and businesses in the district over the next 20